 The judges are looking for inspirational students who have made a difference to people, communities or environments through dedication, innovation, understanding or skill.

-The winner in each category will receive their very own brick in the University's 'Footsteps Path' and a certificate, and their achievement will be recognised on their Higher Education Achievement Report when they graduate.
+The winners in each category will receive their very own brick in the University's 'Footsteps Path' and a certificate, and their achievement will be recognised on their Higher Education Achievement Report when they graduate.

 The awards are open to individuals and to student groups, for example societies and sports clubs.